Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

-On the right we reexpressed the trace as a correlation function on the cylinder.
+which follows from \eq{genca} after setting $\alpha_1=0$ and relabeling the $\alpha$s.
+On the right hand side we expressed the trace as a correlation function on the cylinder.
 The circumference of the cylinder and the position of the $c$-ghost insertions is related to the wedge parameters through

-The position $z_3$ is determined by a choice of origin on the cylinder $C_L$, which is not specified by the wedge parameters.
-In any case, rotational symmetry of the cylinder ensures that the correlator is independent of the choice of origin.
-We map from the cylinder to the upper half plane using
+The position $z_3$ is determined by a choice of origin on the cylinder, which is not specified by the wedge parameters.
+However, rotational symmetry of the cylinder ensures that the correlator is independent of the choice of origin.
+Using \eq{CL} we map the cylinder to the upper half plane, which leads to